IfanTsai/mgx/README.md

 The framework doesn't depend on any third party components

-### The framework mainly realizes the following points
+### The framework mainly implements the following features

 - a master process and multiple subprocesses(worker processes)
     - the master process is responsible for signal processing